API Reference#

 property mesh#

-Return the surface mesh
+Return the surface mesh.

 plot(**kwargs)#

-See help(pyvista.plot()) for available arguments.
+See pyvista.plot() for available arguments.

-tetrahedralize(plc=True, psc=0.0, refine=0.0, quality=True, nobisect=False, cdt=0.0, cdtrefine=7.0, coarsen=0.0, weighted=0.0, brio_hilbert=1.0, flipinsert=0.0, metric=0.0, varvolume=0.0, fixedvolume=0.0, regionattrib=0.0, insertaddpoints=0.0, diagnose=0.0, convex=0.0, nomergefacet=0.0, nomergevertex=0.0, noexact=0.0, nostaticfilter=0.0, zeroindex=0.0, facesout=0.0, edgesout=0.0, neighout=0.0, voroout=0.0, meditview=0.0, vtkview=0.0, vtksurfview=0.0, nobound=0.0, nonodewritten=0.0, noelewritten=0.0, nofacewritten=0.0, noiterationnum=0.0, nojettison=0.0, docheck=0.0, quiet=0.0, nowarning=0.0, verbose=0.0, vertexperblock=4092.0, tetrahedraperblock=8188.0, shellfaceperblock=2044.0, supsteiner_level=2.0, addsteiner_algo=1.0, coarsen_param=0.0, weighted_param=0.0, fliplinklevel=-1.0, flipstarsize=-1.0, fliplinklevelinc=1.0, opt_max_flip_level=3.0, opt_scheme=7.0, opt_iterations=3.0, smooth_cirterion=1.0, smooth_maxiter=7.0, delmaxfliplevel=1.0, order=1.0, reversetetori=0.0, steinerleft=100000.0, unflip_queue_limit=1000.0, no_sort=0.0, hilbert_order=52.0, hilbert_limit=8.0, brio_threshold=64.0, brio_ratio=0.125, epsilon=1e-08, facet_separate_ang_tol=179.9, collinear_ang_tol=179.9, facet_small_ang_tol=15.0, maxvolume=-1.0, maxvolume_length=-1.0, minratio=2.0, opt_max_asp_ratio=1000.0, opt_max_edge_ratio=100.0, mindihedral=0.0, optmaxdihedral=177.0, metric_scale=1.0, smooth_alpha=0.3, coarsen_percent=1.0, elem_growth_ratio=0.0, refine_progress_ratio=0.333, switches=None)#
+tetrahedralize(plc=True, psc=0.0, refine=0.0, quality=True, nobisect=False, cdt=0.0, cdtrefine=7.0, coarsen=0.0, weighted=0.0, brio_hilbert=1.0, flipinsert=0.0, metric=0.0, varvolume=0.0, fixedvolume=0.0, regionattrib=0.0, insertaddpoints=0.0, diagnose=0.0, convex=0.0, nomergefacet=0.0, nomergevertex=0.0, noexact=0.0, nostaticfilter=0.0, zeroindex=0.0, facesout=0.0, edgesout=0.0, neighout=0.0, voroout=0.0, meditview=0.0, vtkview=0.0, vtksurfview=0.0, nobound=0.0, nonodewritten=0.0, noelewritten=0.0, nofacewritten=0.0, noiterationnum=0.0, nojettison=0.0, docheck=0.0, quiet=0.0, nowarning=0.0, verbose=0.0, vertexperblock=4092.0, tetrahedraperblock=8188.0, shellfaceperblock=2044.0, supsteiner_level=2.0, addsteiner_algo=1.0, coarsen_param=0.0, weighted_param=0.0, fliplinklevel=-1.0, flipstarsize=-1.0, fliplinklevelinc=1.0, opt_max_flip_level=3.0, opt_scheme=7.0, opt_iterations=3.0, smooth_cirterion=1.0, smooth_maxiter=7.0, delmaxfliplevel=1.0, order=1.0, reversetetori=0.0, steinerleft=100000.0, unflip_queue_limit=1000.0, no_sort=0.0, hilbert_order=52.0, hilbert_limit=8.0, brio_threshold=64.0, brio_ratio=0.125, epsilon=1e-08, facet_separate_ang_tol=179.9, collinear_ang_tol=179.9, facet_small_ang_tol=15.0, maxvolume=-1.0, maxvolume_length=-1.0, minratio=2.0, opt_max_asp_ratio=1000.0, opt_max_edge_ratio=100.0, mindihedral=0.0, optmaxdihedral=177.0, metric_scale=1.0, smooth_alpha=0.3, coarsen_percent=1.0, elem_growth_ratio=0.0, refine_progress_ratio=0.333, switches=None, bgmeshfilename='', bgmesh=None)#

-Generates tetrahedrals interior to the surface mesh described by the vertex and face arrays already loaded.
 Returns nodes and elements belonging to the all tetrahedral mesh.

 The tetrahedral generator uses the C++ library TetGen and can be configured by either using a string of switches or by changing the underlying behavior using optional inputs.